sr-murthy/ccm/README.rst

    In [28]: G.source_code_graph.number_of_edges() - G.source_code_graph.number_of_nodes() + 2
    Out[28]: 4

-And the second, which is the identity function, with just a single source line:
+The second example is an identity function for arbitrary arguments, with just a single source line:

 .. code-block:: python